Robert L. Pitman

 Robert Lee Pitman (born 1962) is an American attorney who serves as a United States district judge of the United States District Court for the Western District of Texas.
 He is a former United States attorney for the Western District of Texas.
 He was previously a United States magistrate judge of the same court.

 Early life and education

 Pitman was born in Fort Worth, Texas, in 1962, the youngest of five children.
 He received a Bachelor of Science degree from Abilene Christian University, where he was student body president.
 Pitman then obtained a Juris Doctor from the University of Texas School of Law.
 After completing law school, Pitman served as a law clerk for Judge David Owen Belew Jr. of the United States District Court for the Northern District of Texas in Fort Worth.
-Pitman holds a Master of Studies degree in International Human Rights Law from the University of Oxford.
+Pitman holds a Master of Studies degree in legal research from the University of Oxford.